Arkansas Eviction Notice

 How to Serve an Eviction Notice in Arkansas

-2. Registered or certified mail to the tenant’s address of record or last known residence.
+- Registered or certified mail to the tenant’s address of record or last known residence

 Arkansas Eviction Process

-1. Serve Notice: The landlord must serve the tenant with the appropriate eviction notice.
+Landlords must serve tenants with the appropriate eviction notice.

-3. File Court Documents: If the tenant does not comply, the landlord can file an unlawful detainer action in the Arkansas Circuit Court, including a filing fee of $165 and necessary documents (Cover Sheet, Summons, Complaint, Notice of intent to issue a Writ of Possession).
+If tenants do not comply, landlords can file an unlawful detainer action in the Arkansas Circuit Court.
+Additionally, this includes a filing fee of $165 and necessary documents (Cover Sheet, Summons, Complaint, Notice of intent to issue a Writ of Possession).

-4. Court Hearing: The court will schedule a hearing where both parties can present their cases.
+The court will schedule a hearing where both parties can present their cases.
+Furthermore, judges will review all evidence and testimony.

-6. Pursue Damages: The landlord may seek damages for unpaid rent, cleaning costs, and other expenses.
+Landlords may seek damages for unpaid rent, cleaning costs, and other expenses.
+Additionally, courts can award these damages as part of the judgment.

 Statutes